 "She's with the who?"
 Riley asked, when Spike told him where Buffy and Dawn were.
 He didn't sound terribly concerned.
 Just hooked his arm around Sam and smiled at her.
 "Buffy's happy?
 Good for her."

 "Good for her," his wife echoed, her eyes meeting Riley's in what Angel recognized as communion.

-It is why Riley doesn't care that Buffy doesn't love him anymore.
-Riley has moved on.
+It's why Riley doesn't care that Buffy doesn't love him anymore.
+Riley's moved on.

 Angel should be happy Riley's moved on, because maybe someday Angel will too.
 Riley can show him the way, how to keep on fighting the good fight, far away from the tiny slip of a woman who they both loved.

 A soft sigh makes Angel turn back to Wesley.
 Wesley never loved Buffy.
-Angel is not even sure Wesley liked Buffy.
-But then Angel is not sure anymore who or what Wesley likes.
-His friend is a cipher to him, never more so than now as the man lies curled around the demon that killed the woman he loved.
+Angel isn't even sure Wesley liked Buffy.
+But then Angel isn't sure anymore who or what Wesley likes.
+His friend's a cipher to him, never more so than now as the man lies curled around the demon that killed the woman he loved.
 The woman they all loved in some way.

 Cordy died...why?
 Angel thinks of Cordy, and memories of Connor and Jasmine arise.
 That terrible moment when they killed the last chance for peace.
 When they killed truth hidden in the body of utter ugliness.
 Ugliness clothed in an illusion of beauty and grace.
 Truth.
 Illusion.
 Which was she, this granddaughter of his?
 Jasmine would have saved the world.

 But the price was too high.

 Spike gets up, pushing himself awkwardly to his feet.
 He took a beating.
 They all did.